Kodular/Documentation/docs/guides/monetization.md

 **Google Ad Manager**, a Google's product that provides custom access to monetization tools.
 We have implemented their features into a set of components that will allow you to monetize your apps with Google Ad Manager advertising.

+!!! info
+    If you are looking for Payments Support, please visit [this Kodular Support page](https://support.kodular.io/support/solutions/folders/204000115658).

 ## Registering for a Child Account

 In order to start using Google Ad Manager, you have to apply for a child account to be part of Kodular's network.